ahrenstein/Chef-ubuntu-tuneup/README.md

 ------------

 1. v0.2.4
-  1. Alias for l used a pattern match for ll so everytime it ran, it would replace ll, and ll would be recreated by its resource.
+  1. Alias for l used a pattern match for ll so every time it ran, it would replace ll, and ll would be recreated by its resource.
 This led to repeating l aliases.
 This has been fixed.

 Use cases
 ------------